![]() |

 Slope leading up to

-fortress walls Grenadier Elite infantrymen Guerrilla The “small war” – Spanish
+fortress walls Gorge The rear of an outwork - sometimes vulnerable Grenadier Elite infantrymen Guerrilla The “small war” – Spanish

 patriots fighting outside field armies (guerrilleros) Handspike Used to manoeuvre cannon into